keepaliveit-staging/staging.keepaliveit.co.uk/_pages/about.markdown

 ### What does Keep-Alive I.T do?
 <blockquote data-aos="fade-down" data-aos-once="true">
   <p>“Showing people what I.T systems are capable of, developing high quality software, and running I.T effectively is what we do.
-We’re pretty good at all of those things and can apply our knowledge to your requirements, or do things how we think they should be done.”</p>
+We’re pretty good at all of these things and can apply our I.T knowledge to your requirements, or do things how we think they should be done.</p>
 </blockquote>

-We're a universal I.T Hardware & Software Consultancy company who has over a decade of specialist experience with developing agile software solutions, and keeping I.T systems operational.
-Being a universal I.T consultancy company means we are able to take on work involving software or hardware systems; Covering I.T workloads such as application development, infrastructure development, or network design.
+Keep-Alive I.T is a universal I.T Hardware & Software Consultancy company who has over a decade of specialist experience with developing agile software solutions, and keeping I.T systems operational.
+Being a universal I.T consultancy company means we are able to take on work involving software or hardware systems; Covering I.T workloads such as application development, infrastructure development, and network design.

-We strive to compliment our I.T Development & Operations services with excellent project management and customer service, enabling customers to feel they're getting a high quality service for their money, and can rely on us to take their I.T stresses away so that they're able to carry on with doing the stuff they do best.
+We strive to compliment our I.T Development & Operations services with excellent project management and customer service, enabling customers to feel they're getting a high quality service for their money, and can rely on us to take their I.T stresses away so that they're able to carry on with doing the stuff they do best, and leave us to do what we do best.

 <div class="divider div-transparent div-arrow-down"></div>